 Philadelphia, PA - It’s impossible to visit Philadelphia and not taste some of the city’s signature foods.
-Philly’s flavors are so universally craved; there are companies that ship some of the classics right to your door.
+Philly’s flavors are so universally craved; some companies ship some of the classics right to your door.
 No matter where you live, though, you’re sure to find a brand bred with brotherly love in your local supermarket.
 The following is a list of well-known food companies that have their roots in the Philadelphia region.

 Campbell’s – The chicken soup you crave when you’re sick comes from right across the river.
 Camden, N.J., is the birthplace of Campbell Soup Company.
 In 1869, Joseph Campbell and Abraham Anderson formed the business and opened their first plant.
 It would be another 42 years before Campbell’s soups received national distribution.
-Campbell’s may now be a household name, but its world headquarters is still located in good ol’ Camden.
+Campbell’s may now be a household name, but its world headquarters are still located in good ol’ Camden.

 Dietz & Watson – Is it truly a Philadelphia hoagie if it’s not made with Dietz & Watson deli meat?
 Gottlieb Dietz and Walter Watson teamed up to create their namesake company in 1939 when Dietz purchased the Watson Meat Company.
 Dietz & Watson started along the Delaware River, right next to the Benjamin Franklin Bridge.
 The company’s 1975 move to its current headquarters in Northeast Philadelphia allowed for significant expansion.
 Dietz & Watson’s premium meats and artisan cheeses are available at deli counters in every corner of the country.